merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 ## Adjusting module completion threshold

 KEGG module completeness is computed as the percentage of steps in the metabolic pathway that are 'present' based on the KOs found in the contigs database.
 If this completeness is larger than a certain percentage, then the entire module is considered to be 'present' in the genome or metagenome.
-By default, this module completion threshold is 75%; that is, 75% of the KOs in a module must have a KOfam hit in the contigs database in order for the module to be considered 'complete' as a whole.
+By default, this module completion threshold is 0.75; that is, 75 percent of the KOs in a module must have a KOfam hit in the contigs database in order for the module to be considered 'complete' as a whole.
 This threshold can be adjusted.

 ### Changing the module completion threshold

-In this example, we change the threshold to 50%.
+In this example, we change the threshold to 50 percent.

 {{ codestart }}
 anvi-estimate-metabolism -c CONTIGS.db --module-completion-threshold 0.5